U53RW4R3/RemoteKeyStrokes/README.md

                                         "elevate", "persistence", "antiforensics", and
                                         "mayhem"

     -s, --submethod <submethod>         Specify a submethod from a method (applies with -m flag)

-    -a, --action <action>               Specify an action from a submethod (applies with -s flag)
+    -a, --action <action>               Specify an action from a method and/or submethod (applies with -m and/or -s flag)

     -e, --evasion <evasion>             Specify an evasion method for uploading files (only works for "pwshb64")
 ```

 ## Usage